 We don’t know exactly when this new sparkler popped up, or more importantly why, but the transition from the old ring to the new one seemed to start in 2017, toward the end of her husband’s presidency.
 Early that year she was sporting a single, thicker band on her ring finger, and in 2018 it seems she started wearing a new rock.

 Here is her ring at her husband's farewell address in January of 2017:

 And here is her ring at the 2018 American Library Association Annual Conference in June of 2018:

 The new bling, it seems, did come just in time for Obama's new book tour.
-The multi-city tour for Obama's memoir "Becoming" kicked off this week, leading Obama to open up about her private life.
+The multi-city tour for Michelle's memoir Becoming kicked off this week, leading the former First Lady to open up about her private life.
 She's discussed her time in the White House, her struggles with fertility and even problems in her marriage.
 In Elle magazine's December cover story Obama also told Oprah Winfrey about why she and Barack went to marriage counseling.

 "When you get married and have kids, your whole plan, once again, gets upended.
 Especially if you get married to somebody who has a career that swallows up everything, which is what politics is," Obama said.

 When her husband began traveling between Washington and Springfield, and she was trying to keep things together at home with their daughters Sasha and Malia, the couple decided to try counseling.